- Sexual Violence Prevention and Support

 - Frustration with the legal or campus systems.

 - Anger.
 Anger is a healthy response to sexual assault and can be aimed at the assailant or the systems that don't seem to work.
 Although anger is expected and justified, acting out violently will not solve anything.
-Significant others need to understand that venting anger on the survivor will further her/his feelings of guilt and self-blame.
+Significant others need to understand that venting anger on the survivor will further their feelings of guilt and self-blame.
 Sexual assault is never the survivor's fault.

 - Difficulty expressing feelings, difficulty asking for help.
 Significant others feel that because they aren't the primary survivor, they shouldn't be in survivor support systems or that they should be able to handle it.
-It's also true that he/she may find a lack of support systems for secondary survivors (significant others/family).
+It's also true that they may find a lack of support systems for secondary survivors (significant others/family).

 Things to Remember